torchpipe/torchpipe/examples/vila/readme.md

 ## WIP
 In this example, we serve VILA1.5-3B(fp16) with torchpipe, with no dependency on TensorRT-LLM or Triton server.
 We segment the LLM based on whether the layers are batchful with respect to the sequence length's dimension.
 The model is divided into two parts: batchful and batchless.
 Model parameters are located in the batchful part, whereas the batchless part consists of positional encoding and parameter-free self-attention.
 After masking the batchless part, we perform a complete trace.

 Traditional dynamic batching can be applied the batchful part.
 We isolate the batchless part as a separate [function](https://github.com/gramalingam/onnx/blob/main/docs/IR.md#functions) and implement it using a TensorRT plugin.
 Within this plugin, we handle the batchless part and direct it to a dedicated TorchPipe server.
 The management and resource(e.g. kvcache) control operate entirely independently of TensorRT.

-The batchless part can be implemented as an independent cuda kernel, but for simplicity, it is traced and  implemented by TensorRT here, as TensorRT possibly internally [match flash attention patterns](https://github.com/NVIDIA/TensorRT/issues/3647#issuecomment-2054441577).
-(Need check)
+The batchless part can be implemented as an independent cuda kernel, but for simplicity, it is traced and  implemented with TensorRT here, as TensorRT possibly internally [match flash attention patterns](https://github.com/NVIDIA/TensorRT/issues/3647#issuecomment-2054441577). (to be checked)

 ### Features:
 - [x] A TensorRT and trace based solution with no need for `TensorRT-LLM` and `Triton inference server`.